HuiLiuCode/pymdlog/README.md

 ### Installation

-Once you have satisfied the requirements, run this command from the command
+Once you have satisfied the requirements, you can extract the downloaded source file to a scratch directory.
+From the directory where `setup.py` is, run this command from the command prompt:
-prompt:

     $ python setup.py install